 The new image on the $5 bill will include civil rights leader Martin Luther King Jr. He gave his famous "I have a dream" speech on the steps of the memorial in 1963.
-In addition, images of Marian Anderson and Eleanor Roosevelt will appear on the $5 bill.
+The images of Marian Anderson and Eleanor Roosevelt also will be included.
 Anderson was an African-American opera singer.
 She gave a concert at the memorial in 1939.
-She had been blocked from singing at the then-segregated Constitution Hall.
+It came after she had been blocked from singing at the then-segregated Constitution Hall.
 The Lincoln Memorial concert was arranged by Mrs. Roosevelt.

 An online group, Women on 20s, said it was encouraged that Lew was responding to its campaign to replace Jackson with a woman.
-But it said it wouldn't be satisfied unless Lew committed to issuing the new $20 bill at the same time that the redesigned $10 bill is scheduled to be issued in 2020.
+But it said it wouldn't be satisfied unless Lew committed to issuing the new $20 bill at the same time that the redesigned $10 bill is scheduled to be issued.
+That is in 2020.

-Lew pledged that at least, the designs for all three bills will be accelerated so they'll be finished by 2020, the 100th anniversary of passage of the 19th amendment giving women the right to vote.
+Lew pledged that at least, the designs for all three bills will be accelerated so they'll be finished by 2020.
+The year marks the 100th anniversary of passage of the 19th amendment.
+It gave women the right to vote.
 He said the new notes will go into circulation as fast as possible after that, consistent with the need to incorporate anti-counterfeiting measures in the designs.

 U.S. currency has undergone upgrades over the years to stay ahead of counterfeiters.
 But the updates proposed by Lew for the three bills would be the most sweeping changes since 1929.
 That year, all U.S. paper money was redesigned.
 The bills featured more standard designs and a smaller size to save printing costs.